 So, you’ve got successful content on your site.
 All you need now is a winning native ad campaign and you’ll be golden.
 Setting performance goals is key, obviously, but that’s the easy part.
 Right?

 Guess again.
-In fact, this is where many marketers miss their first shot totally early points for their campaigns.

 It’s not enough to simply have goals — you’ve got to set the right goals to ensure that your native ad campaigns are built on a foundation that will support long-term growth and success.

 All marketers ultimately want to drive profitable sales.
 The challenge, of course, is how to do it.

-Native advertising is most successful when used to fill the top of the funnel and to then re-engage visitors with content that removes buying friction.
+Native advertising is most successful when used to fill the top of the funnel and then re-engage visitors with content that removes buying friction.

 Since native is a naturally strong prospecting channel, consider using Key Performance Indicators (KPIs) that capture its true contribution.

-RELATED: 5 Classic Misconceptions About Native Advertising
+→ READ MORE: 5 Classic Misconceptions About Native Advertising

 For benchmarks, compare similar channels and campaigns.
 Be thoughtful when setting new CPA thresholds, and align them with your planned campaign strategy.